The programme

 Supplier facts

-- SecurityCleared to handle OFFICIAL; SC clearance available where the engagement requires
+• SecurityCleared to handle OFFICIAL and OFFICIAL-SENSITIVE.
+Security Check (SC) clearance where an engagement requires it.

 Chris Leo.
 Senior UCD on AI‑enabled work.

-Eighteen years in UCD, eight in UK central government.
-Cross‑government and HMRC Service Standard assessor.
+Fifteen years in UCD, seven in UK central government.
+Cross‑government and HMRC Service Standard assessor, and led a UCD assurance function whose team read around 200 services against the Standard.
 Trained on Cambridge's HCI for AI Systems methodology, the public reference for the practitioner's approach to AI‑enabled service design.

 The programme is a 1:1 service.
-Chris is the practitioner on every engagement, not a partner, not a delivery team.
+Chris is the practitioner on every engagement.
+Every engagement runs on the same senior reading.

 Drawn from